“This book is really good, Mom.”

 That’s why her comment brought me hope.

 We know that reading to babies and toddlers is critical to the development of their brain and their language skills.
 We take them to story time at the library.
-We transition from reading to them to listening to them read (however painful it might be) as we try to meet the 20 minutes of nightly reading required by their elementary school teachers.
+Then we transition from reading to them to listening to them read (however painful it might be) as we try to meet the 20 minutes of nightly reading required by their elementary school teachers.

 But when they reach middle school, the pressure is off and we leave them to their own devices.
 Literally.
 But we shouldn’t.